 I See You a Smart, Refreshing Take on Supernatural Horror

 For its initial 30 to 45 minutes, I See You feels like just another supernatural thriller.
 Straight out of the gate, Randall’s filming of 10-year-old Justin Whitter’s abduction is ambiguous, teasing other-worldly evils.
 But you’re never shown much.
 From that point onward, a series of strange incidents plague the Harper family.
 Household items go missing.
 The television seemingly turns on by itself.
-Watch enough horror movies and none of these things feels out of place for the subgenre.
-Netflix probably has several similar movie streaming right now from Delirium to Malevolent.
+Watch enough horror movies and none of these things feels out of place.
+Netflix probably has several similar movies streaming right now from Delirium to Malevolent.
 I See You is just another ‘haunting’ story … until it isn’t.
 Once Jackie’s ex-lover turns up, screenwriter Devon Graye abruptly shifts course.
-At this point, Graye exploits all your expectations and I See You becomes a refreshingly clever story.
+At this point, Graye subverts all your expectations.

 None of these story curveballs feels forced or out-of-place.
 That is, I See You sets up its surprises with meticulous story-telling.

-In its second half, I See You becomes a clever psychological thriller that boasts more than one twist.
+In its second half, I See You becomes a clever psychological thriller that boasts several twists.
 Randall and Graye pull a few different story-telling tricks out of their bag.
-Earlier events shift to other characters’ perspectives, casting a new light on the story and completely changing what movie you thought you were watching.
+Earlier events shift to other characters’ perspectives, casting a new light on the story.
+As a result, the movie you thought you were watching completely changes.
 And as I See You slowly brings the seemingly unrelated threads of the missing children and Harper family drama together, Randall and Graye drop another surprise.
-Even in the thriller closing moments, one last twist reveals itself.
+Even in its gripping closing moments, one last twist reveals itself.
 None of these story curveballs feels forced or out-of-place.
 That is, I See You sets up its surprises with meticulous story-telling.
 Moreover, Randall and Graye avoid lazy expository dialogue, trusting the audience to piece things together.

 Eerily Quiet Approach to the Subject Matter